dymmond/edgy/docs/migrations/migrations.md

 Edgy has different flavors called templates:

-- default - (Default) The default template.
-Uses hashed database names. `env.py` is compatible to flask-migrate multidb migrations.
+- `default` - (Default) The default template.
+Uses hashed database names.
+The `env.py` is compatible to flask-migrate multidb migrations.
-- plain - Uses plain database names (means: databases in extra should be identifiers). `env.py` is compatible to flask-migrate multidb migrations.
+- `plain` - Uses plain database names (means: databases in extra should be identifiers).
+The `env.py` is compatible to flask-migrate multidb migrations.
+  Note: in plain extra names are restricted to python identifiers.
+Not doing so will crash.
-- url - Uses database urls instead of names for hashing. `env.py` is NOT compatible to flask-migrate multidb migrations.
+- `url` - Uses database urls instead of names for hashing.
+This is for engineers working not local but in a database landscape.
+  The `env.py` is NOT compatible to flask-migrate multidb migrations.
 You need to adapt them.
+  Note: the extracted url parameters used for hashing are `f"{url.username}@{url.hostname}:{url.port}/{url.database}"`.
+You may want to remove the username parameter in `script.py.mako` when you want to be able to change the username on the fly.

 You can use them with: